kieran41/stat579-kliming/README.md

 This is my description

--this is a list
+*this is a list
--this is the second item on the list
+*this is the second item on the list
--third item
+*third item